CCTC: Frequently Asked Questions

 Interns do not receive financial compensation for the internship class; however, they do receive graduate credit for the internship class, and when completed, they can apply to receive a Certificate for Community College Teaching.
 Mentors are not compensated for their time.

 The internship is like a semester-long job interview.
-This is an opportunity to get your foot in the door, build your network within the college, and demonstrate your professionalism.
+This is an opportunity to get your foot in the door, strengthen your network within the college, build relevant, applicable skills into your resume, and demonstrate your professionalism.
 You may want to attend committee meetings, possibly alongside your mentor teacher, and show your dedication to the role.
 It is a way for the community college to get to know you and see your potential, which may lead to further opportunities in the future.

 I'm ready to start the internship process...
 What paperwork is needed?

-Please contact the internship coordinator by November for the Spring semester and by July for the Fall Semester.
+Please contact the internship course faculty by November for the Spring semester and by July for the Fall Semester.

 Completing the Certificate